 Today, around one-seventh of the world’s people live along or near the basins of the Indus and Ganges Rivers.
 Most northern Indian and Pakistani people speak Indo-European languages brought to the region from Central Asia around 4,000 years ago during the decline of the Indus Valley civilization.
 More recently, this region was home to a series of powerful empires, including the Sikh, Gupta, and Mughal empires.

-The Northern Indian & Pakistani population has the following recent ancestor locations:
+The Northern Indian & Pakistani population has the following genetic groups:

 - India (northern regions)